You are here

 - the degree of incapacity from war-caused or defence-caused disabilities is determined to be 100 per cent, or

-- he or she has suffered from or is suffering from pulmonary tuberculosis and is receiving or entitled to receive a disability pension at 100 per cent general rate, and More →
+- he or she has suffered from or is suffering from pulmonary tuberculosis and is receiving or entitled to receive a Disability Compensation Payment at 100 per cent general rate, and More →

 - he or she is 65 years old,

 - he or she has an [glossary:impairment rating:] of at least 70 points and a [glossary:lifestyle rating:] of at least 6 points under GARP, and More →

 - he or she is not receiving an Intermediate or Special Rate Disability Compensation Payment.
 More →

 According to subsection 5D(2), incapacity from a war or defence-caused disease or injury is a reference to the effects of that injury or disease, and not a reference to the injury or disease itself.